tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 : a source file that the compiler starts from and makes the root module of the root crate

 package
-: a bundle of one or more crates that provides
+: a bundle of one or more crates that provides a set of functionality.
+: contains a `Cargo.toml` file
+: can contain many binary crates, and at most one library crate